FAQ

 Section 20

 Landlords are obliged by law to consult Leaseholders before carrying out any major works to their property above a certain value.
-This process is called a Section 20 Consultation and the first stage of the process is the Notice of Intention.
+This process is called a Section 20 Consultation.

 Why have I received a Section 20 Notice?